Mets put Young on injured list and bring up Waddell to make 1st MLB appearance in 4 years - WTOP News

+Waddell exited with the Mets leading 1-0 in the seventh and was in line for his first career win until the Diamondbacks rallied for a 4-3 victory.

+“It was awesome.
+It’s good to be back,” the 30-year-old Waddell said.
+“Like I said in spring training, I think I can pitch here.
+That was one of the reasons I really wanted to come back.
+To be able to do that is pretty cool.”

-New York used reliever Huascar Brazobán as an opener for the second time this season, with Waddell in waiting to hopefully soak up several innings.
+Brazobán was used as an opener for the second time this season, with Waddell in waiting to soak up several innings.
+The first player in Mets history to wear No. 82, Waddell allowed three hits and struck out a career-high four without a walk in the longest of his 12 big league outings with five teams.

-“A guy that is more of a pitchability-type guy.
-You know, moves the ball around.
-Strike thrower.
-Been in professional baseball for a long time, and he’ll play a big part of this game today,” manager Carlos Mendoza said.
+“Unbelievable,” manager Carlos Mendoza said.
+“I thought he was really, really good.”

+After throwing 40 of his 60 pitches for strikes, Waddell walked off the mound to a standing ovation from the Citi Field crowd of 31,904.

 Brazobán and Waddell were lined up to pitch so New York could give No. 1 starter Kodai Senga his customary fifth day of rest before he gets the ball in Thursday’s series finale.

+Waddell more than did his part, providing the longest scoreless outing by a Mets reliever since Nelson Figueroa went 4 1/3 innings against St. Louis in August 2009.

+“It’s a lot of fun, really.
+This game is pretty cool.
+You never know where it’s going to take you and different things it’ll teach you,” said Waddell, who graduated from the University of Virginia with an economics degree.
+“To have that journey is pretty special.
+And to be back is a lot of fun.”

-The major league-leading Mets also placed lefty reliever Danny Young on the 15-day injured list, retroactive to Sunday, with a sprained pitching elbow.
+The first-place Mets also put lefty reliever Danny Young on the 15-day injured list, retroactive to Sunday, with a sprained pitching elbow.

 A decision will probably be made within a couple of days, Mendoza said.
 A treatment program of rest and rehabilitation remains an option — but the 31-year-old pitcher will be unavailable for an extended period regardless.